juju/docs/src/en/clouds.md

 localhost          1  localhost        lxd         LXD Container Hypervisor
 ```

-This lists the cloud name (which you will use to specify the cloud you want to
-use), its type (the API used to control it) and the default region for each
+Each line represents a backing cloud that Juju can interact with.
+It gives the
-cloud, so in the above, `us-east-1` is the default region for an aws cloud.
+cloud name, the number of cloud regions Juju is aware of, the default region
+(for the current Juju client), the type/API used to control it, and a brief
+description.

+!!!
+Important:
+    The cloud name (e.g. 'aws', 'localhost') is what you will use in any
+    subsequent Juju commands to refer to a cloud.

-To see which regions Juju currently knows about for a specific cloud, you can
+To see which regions Juju is aware of for any given cloud use the `regions`
-run the command, replacing `aws` with any of the clouds returned in the previous
-command:
+command.
+For the 'aws' cloud then:

 ```bash
 juju regions aws
 ```

-This will return a list like this:
+This returns a list like this:

 ```no-highlight
 us-east-1